kchapelier/ngram-word-generator/README.md

  - minLength: The minimum length of the word included in the generation of the model.
 Default to 4.
  - unique: Usually if multiple instances of a specific word is included in the source file, the model will be skewed toward generating similar words.
 Setting this option ensure this doesn't happen.
  - compress: Reduce the size of the model file, making it less readable and slightly less precise.
- - excludeOriginal: The model will include the full list of the words included in the source file so that the generation can exclude them.
+ - excludeOriginal: The model will include the full list of the words included in the source file so that the generation can blacklist them.
  - filter: Character filtering option.
 Default to extended.

 **Filters**